MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/FixedAssets.md

 **Introduction**

-You can use Fixed Asset Management, to set up, enter, and maintain assetrecords.
+You can use Fixed Asset Management, to set up, enter, and maintain asset records.
 When necessary, you can add insurance and user-defined information and create additional records for each asset, including investment tax credit information and lease information.

 You also can use Fixed Asset Management to complete the following tasks: